sabhyamittal/Nums_Calculate/README.md

 Changelog.txt.<br>
 Now, create a file called __init__.py (again two underscores).
 Open the file with your text editor of choice.
 In this file, you write nothing but import statements that have the following schema:<br>

-The __init__.py file is used to mark which classes you want the user to access through the package interface.
-Let’s make an example.
-Assume you want to upload a library named “MyLib” to PyPi.
-First, create a Folder called “MyLib” and place your classes inside of it.
+The __init__.py file is used to mark which classes you want the user to access through the package interface. <br>
-MyLib
--Class1.py
--Class2.py

 Then, remove all print-statements and all the code that does not sit inside of a class.
 Finally, create the __init.py__-file and import all the methods that the user should access.
 MyLib